|

 The Icknield Way Trail passes along an ancient chalk ridge but there is a variety of landscapes to view including flat fenland and rolling chalk downland, as well as picturesque villages and ancient beech woodland.

 Wherever possible the Icknield Way Trail follows the walkers route, the Icknield Way path, but diverges at several locations to ensure the Icknield Way Trail follows bridleways, byways and where necessary roads.
-Whereas walkers can pass over footpaths and therefore can access more direct and/or scenic routes.
+Walkers can pass over footpaths and therefore can access more direct and/or scenic routes.

-There are some sections which are still under development - and may be for some years - these are highlighted on the relevant route page.
+There are some sections of the riding route which are more challenging – and may be for some years – these are highlighted on the relevant route pages.